Love from a Stranger (1937 film): Plot

 Carol is thrilled when she unexpectedly wins the top prize in the French lottery, as she can now leave behind her unpleasant job.
 However, upon learning of her good fortune, her fiancé Ronald has no intention of quitting his job and living idly on her fortune and they quarrel.
 Enter the charming Gerald, who pretends to be interested in renting her apartment during her absence, but then shows up aboard the ship Carol and her friend Kate travel on to France to collect her winnings and vacation.
 Supposedly a wealthy bachelor with a hobby of photography, he charms her into a quick marriage.

 In France, Ronald visits Carol to inform her that Gerald is a phony; he contacted his supposed employer and he is unknown there.
 Carol puts this down to jealousy and asks Ronald to leave.

 Gerald then receives word "from his solicitor" that "the money he planned to use to purchase a house has been tied up in a foreign country."
 Carol insists on loaning him the 5,000 pounds needed for the purchase, later to learn that the price of the house had been only half that amount.

 At the house, isolated with no neighbours for miles and no telephone, Gerald's behaviour begins to change.
 He flies into a rage when the butler puts some belongings in the basement, saying only he is allowed to enter there as it is his darkroom.
 Down in the basement, he destroys photos of Carol.
-After another rage, Gerald finally gives in to Carol's request to allow a visit by a doctor.
+After another rage when Carol enters his darkroom, Gerald finally gives in to Carol's request to allow a visit by a doctor.
 The doctor finds that Gerald has a weak heart, and headaches that come on when he gets angry, which the doctor advises him not to do.
 Gerald considers doctors to be quacks, and will not use the prescribed medication.

-The doctor notices a book of Gerald's of which he also has a copy, about unsolved murders, and discovers that the photograph of one of the killers they were discussing is missing.
+The doctor notices a book of Gerald's of which he also has a copy, about unsolved murders, and discovers that the photograph of one of the killers, Fletcher, they were discussing is missing.
 He says he will bring his own copy of the book which has the photo.